ibrahim-alhamshari/reading-notes/Reading14a.md

-### Group norms : Norms are the traditions, behavioral standards that adjust how we deal when we work together.
-Where avoiding the disagreement is more valuable than debate. where if we  avoid any debate that will lead us to be closer to the success.

-### The right norms could raise a group’s collective intelligence, whereas the wrong norms could hobble a team, even if individually, all the members were exceptionally clever.

 ### The `transform` property applies a **2D** or **3D** transformation to an element.
 This property allows you to *rotate, scale, move, skew*, etc., elements.